La Rabouilleuse: Plot summary

 Philippe marries Flore after the death of Jean-Jacques.
 Flore dies soon afterwards.
 The book hints that both of these deaths are arranged by Philippe but is not explicit about the means.
-Through his connexions, Philippe has now obtained the title Comte de Brambourg.
+Through his connexions Philippe has now obtained the title Comte de Brambourg.
 Philippe's attempted marriage to a rich man's daughter falls through when his friends disclose his past to her father.
-Prior to this, Agathe who now runs a successful lottery office thanks to Joseph still views Philippe as a good son, despite his neglect of the family, in contrast, she views Joseph as a disappointment, indifferent to his art which to her only is only bringing Joseph into debt.
-Agathe writes to Phillipe to visit her and help Joseph financially, however, Phillippe bluntly refuses and wishes to cut all ties with the family in case they jeopardise his noble standing.
+Prior to this, Agathe, who now runs a successful lottery office thanks to Joseph, still views Philippe as a good son despite his neglect of the family.
+In contrast, she views Joseph as a disappointment, indifferent to his art, which to her is only bringing him into debt.
+Agathe writes to Philippe to ask him to visit her and help Joseph financially but he bluntly refuses and wishes to cut all ties with the family in case they jeopardise his noble standing.
 Philippe's cruelty results in Agathe falling into despair and becoming fatally ill.
-On her deathbed during confession, a priest chastises Agathe for neglecting her only honest son, Joseph, whilst only offering her love to Phillippe.
-Seeing the error of her ways Agathe realises she had not loved Joseph as well as he deserved and begs for his forgiveness, although Joseph consoles her by claiming she is a good mother and despite not understanding art she has always provided for him allowing him to work as an artist.
-Joseph spends the next two weeks attending to his mother until finally attempting to reconcile Philippe and their mother before her death which fails.
-Philippe's fortunes take a turn for the worse after some unsuccessful speculation, and he rejoins the army to take part in the war in Algeria where he is killed in action, so that in the end Joseph, now a successful artist, inherits the family fortune and Phillippe's title as Comte de Brambourg much to his amusement.
+During confession on her deathbed a priest chastises Agathe for neglecting her only honest son, Joseph, while offering her love only to Philippe.
+Seeing the error of her ways Agathe realises she has not loved Joseph as well as he deserves and begs for his forgiveness, although Joseph consoles her by claiming she is a good mother and despite not understanding art she has always provided for him, allowing him to work as an artist.
+Joseph spends the next two weeks attending to his mother until finally attempting to reconcile Philippe and their mother before her death, which fails.
+Philippe's fortunes take a turn for the worse after some unsuccessful speculation and he rejoins the army to take part in the war in Algeria, where he is killed in action, so that in the end Joseph, now a successful artist, inherits the family fortune and Philippe's title as Comte de Brambourg, much to his amusement.

 Explanation of title

-"La Rabouilleuse" is the nickname of Flore Brazier used behind her back by the people of Issoudun.
+'La Rabouilleuse' is the nickname of Flore Brazier used behind her back by the people of Issoudun.
 Max takes offence when some of his friends use it in conversation.
-Adamson translates the term as "the Fisherwoman".
-The nickname is a reference to the job that she did as a young girl when helping her uncle to fish for crayfish, by stirring up (to "rabouiller") the streamlets.
-This was before she became a servant to the Rouget household.
+Adamson translates the term as 'the Fisherwoman'.
+The nickname is a reference to the job that she did as a young girl when helping her uncle to catch crayfish by stirring up ('rabouiller') the streamlets.
+That was before she became a servant to the Rouget household.
 The English title of the book therefore moves the focus from her to the Bridau brothers.

 Adaptations

-In 1903, Emile Fabre adapted the story to a play with the same name, itself later adapted to two movies called Honor of the Family (in 1912 and 1931).
+In 1903 Emile Fabre adapted the story into a play with the same name, itself later adapted into two movies called Honor of the Family (in 1912 and 1931).
 The book was broadcast by BBC Radio 4 as its Classic Serial on Sunday 17 August and Sunday 24 August 2008, with actor Geoffrey Whitehead as the narrator.

 The French film The Opportunists (1960) is also based on this novel.